 One last self-indulgent note…

-Although some people refer to this hike as Tahoe’s “Triple Crown,” I avoid using that term since it already holds an established place of honor in the hiking world.
+Some people refer to this hike as Tahoe’s “Triple Crown.”
+I avoid using that term, though, since it already holds an established place of honor in the hiking world.

-For those who aren’t familiar, the Triple Crown refers to the big three American long-distance hikes (Appalachian Trail, Pacific Crest Trail, and the Continental Divide Trail).
+For those who aren’t familiar, the Triple Crown refers to the big three American long-distance hikes.
+These are the Appalachian Trail, Pacific Crest Trail, and the Continental Divide Trail.
 Each one of those hikes takes between four and six months to complete.

 Also consider that in the horse racing and baseball worlds the term Triple Crown refers to season-long accomplishments.
-As a former Appalachian Trail thru-hiker (1999), I can tell you that hiking Freel Peak, Jobs Sister, and Jobs Peak in one day is hard, but it ain’t that hard.
+As a former Appalachian Trail thru-hiker (1999), I can tell you that hiking Freel Peak, Jobs Sister, and Jobs Peak in one day is hard.
+But it’s not that hard!
 It is ultimately a day-hike, so let’s try to keep some perspective on the matter.

 Please forgive me and my obsession with semantics.